 - IVF financing programs often include multi-cycle commitments

-- Personal loans include origination fees and interest charges
+- Unsecured loans include origination fees and interest charges

 - 401K loans impose income taxes if the person leaves his or her employer